 Marquette Sustainability promotes environmental and social responsibility at Marquette and beyond.
 We help students, faculty, staff, alumni, and community members to demonstrate care for the environment and act on climate change.
-We coordinate and advance all things "green" in all functions of the university, including our academics, engagement, operations, leadership, and more.
+We coordinate and advance all things "green" in all functions of the university, including our academics, engagement, operations, planning, leadership, and more.

 Sustainability aligns deeply with Marquette's Jesuit mission to care for others - and the earth - through social responsibility and justice, and to develop leaders who demonstrate this care in their personal and professional lives.